lukepeterson/go8080assembler/README.md

 What good is [an 8080 CPU emulator](https://github.com/lukepeterson/go8080cpu) without an assembler?

-This project takes an input string, tokenises the string into a slice of tokens, then parses those tokens, converting each to a valid 8080 opcode.
+This project is an Intel 8080 CPU assembler.
+As an input, it takes a newline separated string of 8080 instructions, parses and validates the tokens, and then returns the assembled byte code.

 [![Tests](https://github.com/lukepeterson/go8080assembler/actions/workflows/go.yml/badge.svg)](https://github.com/lukepeterson/go8080assembler/actions/workflows/go.yml)
 ![Go Report Card](https://goreportcard.com/badge/github.com/lukepeterson/go8080assembler)